Ipaye/ipaye/README.md

 ### Hiya 👋

-Hi, I'm a software engineer with experienve using, React, Vue, and other JavaScript frameworks.
+Hi, I'm a software engineer with experince using, Javascript(with a host of frameworks), more recently typescript, python for ML and Java.

 - 🔭 Currently working as a Frontend Engineer, focusing on developing innovative web solutions
 - ⚡ Fun fact: I'm a Potterhead, anime fan, and occasional gamer 🎮